 Plant Sterols Boost Skin Immune Function

-Phytosterols are derived from plants and available as an over-the-counter oral supplement.
+Phytosterols are derived from plants and are available as an over-the-counter oral supplement.
 There is some evidence that plant sterols increase the activity of lymphocytes in humans.

 Veterinary research is lacking, but anecdotal evidence suggests plant sterols can help dogs with various dermatological conditions, including demodectic mange (2).
 The one I recommend is Moducare Vet by Thorne.